St. Joseph Valley Parkway: Route description

 The Parkway begins where US 20 expands to a divided highway southeast of Elkhart.
 To the east in Indiana the freeway feeds into an undivided segment of US 20 at County Road 17 (CR 17).
 From there it runs westward along the south sides of Elkhart and Mishawaka.
 South of South Bend, US 31 joins the Parkway, and then the Parkway turns northward along the west side of South Bend.
 Along this segment, US 20 turns back west and leaves the Parkway.
 The Parkway meets the Indiana Toll Road which carries I-80/I-90 before crossing the state line into Michigan.
 West of Niles, the Parkway meets US 12 and continues northwesterly running west of Berrien Springs.
-From there it runs northward to end at Napier Avenue east of St. Joseph.
-The St. Joseph Valley Parkway ends at Napier Avenue, but US 31 continues as a five-lane highway west along Napier to connect with I-94 and the rest of the US 31 routing north of there on I-196.
+From there it runs northward to end at I-94 east of Benton Harbor.

 The Indiana Department of Transportation (INDOT) and the Michigan Department of Transportation (MDOT) both maintain the sections of the St. Joseph Valley Parkway in their respective states.
 Additionally, both departments have listed their freeway segments as part of the National Highway System, a system of roads important to the nation's economy, defense, and mobility.
 The two departments conduct surveys to measure the traffic levels along their roadways.
 This measurement is expressed in terms of annual average daily traffic (AADT) which is a calculation of the traffic volume on a stretch of roadway for any average day of the year.
 INDOT's figures for 2007 showed that 30,753 vehicles used the freeway near its western end.
 The traffic volume drops to 19,914 vehicles near the Indiana Toll Road.
 In Michigan, the levels drop as low as 7,402 vehicles near the Napier Road interchange.